Corn – October Grain of the Month

 Corn is best enjoyed the same day it's picked.
 Look for farm stands that have picked your corn early that same morning!

-Once the all-too-brief sweet corn season is over, you can still enjoy corn in many ways, by cooking with cornmeal, corn flour, and other forms of dried and ground corn.
+Once the all-too-brief sweet corn season is over, you can still enjoy corn in many ways, by cooking with cornmeal, corn flour, and other forms of dried and ground corn, or by purchasing frozen or canned corn.
 Here are some additional tips for cooking with dried corn products like cornmeal:

 Make sure your cornmeal, corn flour, grits, or polenta is labeled "whole corn" or "whole grain corn."
 If the label says "degermed corn" than the nutritious germ has been removed from the corn, and it's not whole grain.